niezhiyang/flutter_logger/README.md

     true,// isEnable ，if production ，please false
     isShowFile: true, // In the IDE, whether the file name is displayed
     isShowTime: true, // In the IDE, whether the time is displayed
+    isShowNavigation: true, // In the IDE, When clicked, it jumps to the printed file details page
     levelVerbose: 247, // In the IDE, Set the color
     levelDebug: 26,
     levelInfo: 28,